front-end-foundations/session1/readme.md

 ### Box Sizing

 Examine the paragraphs in the inspector.
-Boxes are additive by default - the amount of space they take up in the browser will be a combination of width, padding and border properties (margins are outside the box model).
+Box dimensions are additive by default - the amount of space they take up in the browser will be a combination of the amount of content, width, padding and border properties (margins are outside the box model).

 There is another sizing method called `border-box`.
 This method calculates the border and padding within the width and is simpler to work with.